libssh2/libssh2/docs/INSTALL-CMAKE.md

 ## How can I use libssh2 in my project if it also uses CMake?

 If your own project also uses CMake, you do not need to worry about setting it up with libssh2's location.
-Add the following lines and CMake will find libssh2 on your system, set up the necessary paths and link the library with your binary.
+Add the following lines and CMake finds libssh2 on your system, set up the necessary paths and link the library with your binary.